What is Your WHY? August is Make A Will Month

 READ MORE →

-Examining and potentially updating your estate plan may be called for this year more than ever.
-Estate plans are a work in progress – you don’t just sign them and forget them.
-This is especially true in both an election year (like this one) when change is almost certain and because COVID, Flu and RSV…
+Examining and potentially updating your estate plan is critical this year more than ever.
+Estate plans are a work in progress – they require regular reviews and updates.
+This is especially true given the current environment: an election year, potential shifts in tax laws and ongoing health concerns like COVID-19, flu, and RSV affecting families…

 READ MORE →